 STAT 117 Introduction to Statistics or

 STAT 157 Probability and Statistics

 POLITICAL SCIENCE CONCENTRATIONS

 All Political Science majors need to select a concentration from the three (3) listed as follows:

 INTERNATIONAL POLITICS (UPOI)

 The International Politics Concentration provides students the opportunity to focus their studies on international affairs.
 Students acquire knowledge about the way that states and non-state actors interact with one another on the international stage, and the research skills necessary to engage in the study of international politics.
 Students examine the prominence of both security and non-security issues, including those generated and governed by states, along with those created by intergovernmental organizations, non-governmental organizations, and private actors.

 Concentration Requirements (5)

 Choose five (5) elective courses, at least two (2) of which must be at the 300-level or above:

 ECON 200 The Economics of Globalization

-GLST/SOCI 222 The World on the Move: Migration in a Global Era
+ENVS 272 Global Environmental Issues

 POSC 200 Model United Nations

+POSC 216 Film and Politics

 POSC 220 The Politics of Globalization

 POSC 248 The Global Rise of Populism

 POSC 269 Building Peace After Conflict

 POSC 308 International Law, Politics, and Society

-POSC 320 Comparative Political Systems

 POSC 342 Formation and Conduct of United States Foreign Policy

 POSC 360 Threats to International Security in the 21st Century

 POSC 365 Latin American Politics

 POSC 490 Independent Study in Political Science

-SOCI 254 Social Conflict in Northern Ireland
+SOCI 254 Social Conflict in Northern Ireland and Ireland

+SOCI 288 Immigration in the United States

 POLITICAL SCIENCE GENERAL STUDIES (UPOG)

 Concentration Requirements (5)

 Intermediate Courses (select three):

 POSC 200 Model United Nations

 POSC 209 The American Supreme Court

-POSC 211 Political Theory: Justice, Law, and Order

 POSC 213 Political Parties and Interest Groups

 POSC 216 Film and Politics

+POSC 218 The American Presidency and Congress

 POSC 220 The Politics of Globalization

 POSC 223 Bureaucratic Politics and Power

 POSC 229 Public Policy Analysis

 POSC 248 The Global Rise of Populism

 POSC 250 American Legal Systems

-POSC 269 Building Peace after Conflict
+POSC 269 Building Peace After Conflict

 POSC 270 Race, Politics, and the Law

 POSC 272 Gender, Politics, and the Law

 NOTE: Students should complete POSC 110 Introduction to American Politics and POSC 120 Introduction to World Politics during their freshman year.
 All above courses must be completed prior to the end of the sophomore year.

 Advanced courses - select two (2):